Preparing for the transition from IBOR to risk free rates.

 A “fallback clause” provides for a contractual replacement solution in case the IBOR rate in an agreement should disappear on a permanent basis, or, depending on the drafting of the clause, in case the IBOR is declared to be “non representative” by a competent authority.
 The purpose is to ensure the continuation of the agreement at the time of discontinuation or non-representativeness of the IBOR rate.

-For derivative products governed by the ISDA 2006 Definitions, a new fallback provision (the ISDA 2020 IBOR Fallbacks protocol) applies since 25 January 2021.
-The purpose is to provide ISDA documentation users with a hardwired fallback mechanism triggered at the time of cessation of an IBOR, or when it is declared non-representative of the underlying market.
+The purpose of the ISDA fallbacks is to provide ISDA documentation users with a hardwired fallback mechanism triggered at the time of cessation of an IBOR, or when it is declared non-representative of the underlying market.

 The ISDA fallback rate is made up of 2 items: